 When I met my agent a couple years later at a WPA SCBWI Fall Conference, she didn’t love the manuscript I had submitted for review, but I think she liked that I was a writer.
 A couple chit-chats and revisions later – and, boom – she offered me representation.

-So I’m going to steal from Jay Asher and say: Write!
+So I’m going to steal from that keynote speaker and say: Write!

 Scoop time!
 What’s next for you?